braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/rudderstack/rudderstack.md

 {% endalert %}

 {% alert important %}
-The server-to-server integration does not support Braze's UI features, such as push notifications or in-app messaging.
+The server-to-server integration does not support Braze UI features, such as push notifications or in-app messaging.
 These features are, however, supported by the device mode integration.
 {% endalert %}

 #### Hybrid mode {#hybrid-mode}